yorkbill/get-support/opencase.md

 All users can open a support case, but Lite accounts are unable to open technical support cases.
 Technical support for Lite accounts with FREE support is provided by the {{site.data.keyword.Bluemix_notm}} docs and [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external}.

-Complete the following steps to create a support case from the Support Center:
+Complete the following steps to create a support case:

-  1. Click **Support** from the console menu bar.
+  1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Support** from the console menu bar.
   1. From the Contact support section, click **Create a case**.
   1. Select the type of issue that you need help with.
   1. Complete the required fields.